openminted/alvis-docker/README.md

            /opt/alvisnlp/data/plans/train.plan
 ```

 The train and classify workflows (called plans into alvis) are based on [GeniaTagger](http://www.nactem.ac.uk/GENIA/tagger/) and [TEES](https://github.com/jbjorne/TEES/) tools integrated to AlvisNLP.
 The corpus used is [Bacteria Biotope 2016](https://sites.google.com/site/bionlpst2016/tasks/bb2).
-The binary relation classified here is named "Lives_in".
-It expresses the fact that some bacteries live in some habitats.
+The binary relation here is named "Lives_in" ant it expresses the fact that some bacteries live in some habitats.

 ## The docker image creation